Meal Prepping: Feed Yourself & Your Family for a Week

 Spread layers of tortilla chips on a sheet pan, top with dollops of Instant Pot Pinto Bean Chili and layers of shredded cheese.
 Broil until browned, and sprinkle with grape tomatoes, avocado, green onions and cilantro.

-Pasta & Bean Salad
+Cowboy Caviar Pasta Salad

 Mix Cowboy Caviar with cold pasta and additional chopped cilantro for a fast, easy lunch.
 (The Cowboy Caviar marinates in a nice dressing.
 Be sure to scoop some dressing from the bottom of the storage container to toss with the pasta.)
 A sprinkling of feta cheese is a nice addition.